shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 ### Item Upgrading

-At level 5, you can upgrade infused items you’re previously infused.
-While holding the infused item, you can spend 1 hour and a number of spell points equal to the infused spell’s level to upgrade the infused spell’s Cast Range, Tether Range, and Spell Duration to be equal to yours.
+At level 5, you can upgrade infused items you’ve previously infused.
+While holding the infused item, you can spend 1 hour and a number of spell points equal to the infused spell’s level to upgrade the infused spell’s Cast Range, Tether Range, and Spell Duration to be equal to or less than yours.
+You can also upgrade or downgrade its number of charges.
 When you do this, you may choose to replace the spell’s Bond Affinity option with another Bond Affinity option that you know.

 ### Item Location